 Specialized secretory organelles are located at the apical end of the invasive stages of apicomplexan parasites.
 Three morphologically distinct apical organelles are detected by electron microscopy: micronemes, rhoptries, and dense granules (Table).
 Dense granules are not always included with the apical organelles and probably represent a heterogeneous population of secretory vesicles.

 The contents of the apical organelles are expelled as the parasite invades, thus suggesting that these organelles play some role in invasion.
 Experiments in Toxoplasma gondii indicate that the micronemes are expelled first and occur with initial contact between the parasite and host (Carruthers and Sibley 1997).
-An increase in the cytoplasmic concentration of calcium is associated with microneme discharge (Carruthers and Sibley 1999), as is typical of regulated secretion in other eukaryotes.
+An increase in the cytoplasmic concentration of calcium and cAMP (Dawn 2014) is associated with microneme discharge and may also involve a signal pathway involving phospholipase C, inositoltriphosphate and calcium dependent protein kinases (Sharma and Chitnis 2013).

-The rhoptries are discharged immediately after the micronemes and the release of their contents correlate with the formation of the parasitophorous vacuole.
+The rhoptries are discharged immediately after the micronemes and the release of their contents occurs in two steps involving first the neck of the rhoptry followed by the bulb of the rhoptry.

 Dense granule contents are released after the parasite has completed its entry, and therefore, are usually implicated in the modification of the host cell.
-For example, RESA is localized to dense granules in merozoites and is transported to the host erythrocyte membrane shortly after merozoite invasion (Culvenor 1991).
 However, subtilisin-like proteases, which are implicated in the secondary proteolytic processing of MSP-1 (discussed above), have also been localized to Plasmodium dense granules (Blackman 1998, Barale 1999).
 If MSP-1 processing is catalyzed by these proteases, then at least some dense granules must be discharged at the time of invasion.

-Comparison of sequences of EBA-175 and DBP reveal conserved structural features.
+Comparison of sequences of EBA-175 and DBP reveal conserved structural features which are also shared with the other EBL proteins.
 These include transmembrane domains and receptor-binding domains (Figure, modified from Adams 1992).
 The receptor-binding activity has been mapped to a domain in which the cysteine and aromatic amino acid residues are conserved between species (blue area in Figure).
 This putative binding domain is duplicated in EBA-175.
 The topography of the transmembrane domain is consistent with the parasite ligands being integral membrane proteins with the receptor-binding domain exposed on the merozoite surface following microneme discharge.

 |Arrow denotes electron dense junction between merozoite and erythrocyte.
 Micrograph from Aikawa et al (1978) J. Cell Biol.
 77:72.|